 And welcome snack squad!

 Is it just me, or is finding a decent savory snack a struggle?
 I'm not talking about an empty cupboard/pantry.
-I'm talking about those so-called healthy snacks from the store with a mile-long mystery ingredient list!
+I'm talking about those so-called healthy snacks from the store with a mile-long ingredient list!
 And making your own snacks seems like it takes forever?

 I'm here to heal your snack lover's heart.
 Meet the best snack attack savior - saltylicious roasted Tamari almonds.
+(If you need more snack ideas, try these golden tostones, kale chips, multi-seed crackers, or homemade croutons.)

 So, fellow salty snack lovers (and yes, even you sweet tooths), there's literally no excuse not to whip these up.
 They're perfect for any snack attack.